ResursBank/ResursBank.github.io/index.md

-# Resurs Bank Partner Documentation
+## Resurs Bank Partner Documentation

+This is Resurs new landingpage for forthcoming documentation for partners.

-## Content Index
+### Content Index

 [Resurs Bank Ecommerce Documentation - Confluence Exports](/ecom)